DivanteLtd/microservices-book/book/ch9-serverless.md

 ## What is Serverless all about?

-*Serverless computing is a cloud-computing execution model in which the cloud provider runs the server, and dynamically manages the allocation of machine resources.*[^1]
+*[Serverless computing](https://en.wikipedia.org/wiki/Serverless_computing) is a cloud-computing execution model in which the cloud provider runs the server, and dynamically manages the allocation of machine resources.*

 For me, the key differentiator between classic Cloud services (such as AWS EC2) and Serverless is the **pricing model**.
 With Serverless, you